 Common Air Duct Materials

 Ducts come in many sizes and shapes and can be made of a variety of materials.
-Here are the most common:
+Because all homes are different, it's important to understand what you're working with before embarking on ductwork.

 Building cavities.
 The open spaces between studs and joists are often used as part of a home's ductwork system.
 Taking advantage of building cavities is an attractive option for builders, because it saves money.